Chapter 2: Anger and Artifice

 The mother ran toward her howling baby.

-The last soldier pummeled the driver to the ground, giving her a clear shot.
+Rebekah drew three more arrows and nocked another.
+The last soldier finally pummeled the driver to the ground, giving her a clear shot.
+She did not miss.

 She twisted, seeking other threats, but there had only been three soldiers.
 None were moving, nor ever would again.

 What have I done?